ArnaudLoos/HomeAssistant-Presentation/README.md

 ESP8266, Arduino based devices - communicate via MQTT

-There exists an [HA component](https://home-assistant.io/components/thethingsnetwork/) for [The Things Network](https://www.thethingsnetwork.org/) to tie in to a global IoT network based on LaRaWAN.
-LaRaWAN hubs cover an area 5 - 15 km to provide wide-area network coverage for low-bandwidth sensors and devices and allow querying of these sensors world-wide.
+There exists an [HA component](https://home-assistant.io/components/thethingsnetwork/) for [The Things Network](https://www.thethingsnetwork.org/) to tie in to a global IoT network based on LoRaWAN.
+LoRaWAN hubs cover an area 5 - 15 km to provide wide-area network coverage for low-bandwidth sensors and allow querying of these sensors world-wide.

-Home Assistant for agriculture

 ## Advanced Config